gopalpenny/isw/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of isw is to …
+The goal of isw is to enable modeling of stream depletion and aquifer drawdown.

 ## Installation